CASE FILE #BLPD-1971-01-01-001

 Alleged Triple Murder

-Andre Jones confesses to a triple murder at age 14, claiming the victims owed him money for drugs.
+Andre Jones confesses to a triple murder at age 14.

 Nov 1, 1978